camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

 The file defines a plugin with the id `process-instance-count` which is automatically registered at the plugin point `cockpit.dashboard`.

-When deploying the extended Camunda webapplication on the Camunda BPM platform, we can see the plug-in in action.
+When deploying the extended Camunda webapplication on the Camunda Platform, we can see the plug-in in action.

 ## Summary